anujaverma11/All-about-React/readme.md

 ###### Imperative vs Declarative Code
 - Imperative programming is a programming paradigm that uses statements that change a program's state.
 An imperative programming language uses a sequence of statements to determine how to reach a certain goal.
 These statements are said to change the state of the program as each one is executed in turn.
 You are telling your code how to do something.
 Examples of Imperative programming languages is Java.

 - Declarative programming is when you write your code in such a way that it describes what you want to do, and not how you want to do it.
 It is left up to the compiler to figure out the how.
-Examples of declarative programming languages are SQL and Prolog.
+Examples of declarative programming languages are React(for the most part) and SQL.

+######